spdlnavvnavpthap/rock_paper_scissor/README.md

-a simple 5 rounds Rock-Paper-Scissors game played on the console
+a simple 5 rounds Rock-Paper-Scissors game with a simple GUI